Best AI Agents for Marketing Agencies in 2025

 Strengths:

-• Strong data processing and enrichment capabilities.
+• Strong data processing and enrichment capabilities for analyzing customer data.

-• Modular agent components for workflow assembly.
+• Modular components for workflow assembly and optimizing campaign performance.

 Limitations: